 - Apply sunscreen powder before going out in the morning.

 Cleanse with a mild pH balanced cleanser like Cetaphil Normal to Oily Skin Cleanser.
 Moisturizers may aggravate rosacea, so Rosewater in Glycerin is a great alternative to soothing the dryness that occurs after washing the face.
 When you wash your face you wash off the oils.
 It will take your skin about 30 minutes to recover from this and new oil formation will occur.
-For women using mineral powder will provide very good sun protection without aggravation of the rosacea.
+For women, using mineral powder will provide very good sun protection without aggravation of the rosacea.
 Using alcohol-based sunscreens may also be a good option for sun protection.

 A number of prescription oral and topical preparations are used to treat rosacea.
 The medications will treat the acne like outbreaks.
 The active ingredients in the topical medications might include azelaic acid, sodium sulfacetamide, or an antibiotic called metronidazole.
 These medications work to suppress the inflammation associated with rosacea.
 Oral doxycycline and minocycline can also be used.
 The low dose (a dose of less than 40mg at a time) of doxycycline is used to suppress the inflammation associated with Rosacea without killing normal good bacteria.

-Laser therapies are also available to treat the redness and broken blood vessels that cause the redness associated with rosacea.
+Laser therapies are also available in Portland to treat the redness and broken blood vessels that cause the redness associated with rosacea.
 Neither the oral or topical medications used to treat rosacea will not treat the broken blood vessels.
 We know that flushing triggers the flaring of rosacea.
 The V-Beam laser is the gold standard used to remove blood vessels that cause flushing in rosacea.
 With these vessels removed, there is less flushing and less flaring of rosacea!
 The flaring that decreases includes both the overall redness of the face and the acne outbreaks.
 Over the years many men and woman have been able to control their rosacea with laser treatments alone.
 V-Beam Laser Treatment helps with the redness associated with Rosacea.

 Treatment for Rosacea